seuyon0101/aiffel/README.md

 - 11/22 added exploration project no.5

-- 11/29 added explroation porject no.6
+- 11/29 added exploration project no.6

-- 11/29 added explroation porject no.7
+- 11/29 added exploration project no.7

-- 12/02 added explroation porject no.8
+- 12/02 added exploration project no.8

+- 12/17 added exploration project no.9

+- 12/17 added exploration project no.10

+- 12/17 added exploration project no.11

+- 12/17 added exploration project no.12

+- 12/20 added exploration project no.13